PortalNetwork/kucoin-ns/README.md

 KuCoin Shares (KCS) is a proprietary token for the KuCoin crypto asset exchange, it is only tradeable on the KuCoin platform.
 It can be traded for ETH, BTC, USDT, NEO, DRGN, LTC, and other popular crypto assets.
 The token rewards holders by paying them a portion of exchange fees.

 ## 💡 What is BNS?
-BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.mith' or 'mywebsite.eth' into addresses understandable by decentralized network machines.
+BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as 'website.kucoin' or 'mywebsite.kucoin' into addresses understandable by decentralized network machines.

 ## 💡 What is KNS?
 KNS stand for KuCoin Name Service, is a protocol implemented on Ethereum blockchain infrastructure aimed to enhance and create communications across different protocols.